Many salespeople do not close deals because they fail to execute on a consistent and well-thought-out follow-up strategy after a prospect meeting.

 If your sales team needs a tune-up on how to be more successful with their follow-ups after meeting with a prospect, then have them read these three keys.
 You should also consider one of the many ProSales Connection services to help your team improve conversion rates.

-1. Leave the Prospect Meeting with Follow-ups
+1. End the Prospect Meeting With Clear Next Steps

 The key to successful follow-up starts during the meeting.
 Salespeople should always leave the meeting establishing next steps.
 This way, you gain a commitment before you leave the meeting.

 One simple question to ask while you have the prospect’s attention is if they could pull up the calendar on their phone to schedule the next meeting.
 Rarely will the prospect outright refuse to do so.
-But, even if the prospect eventually cancel the meeting, at least you will remain in communication and have the opportunity to re-schedule.
+But, even if the prospect eventually cancels the meeting, at least you will remain in communication and have the opportunity to re-schedule.

 A salesperson should also establish action items.
 As you finish the meeting, you should itemize what you are going to do and what the prospect is going to do.
 This way, you are setting expectations for follow-up.